blakeofwilliam/intro-to-real-js/README.md

 Save this file and restart your node process.
 You can do this by hitting `ctrl + c` in the terminal, then re-running `node index.js`.

 Once this process has started up again, and you see the `App is listening on localhost:3000...` message, you can visit [http://localhost:3000](http://localhost:3000) in your browser, and you should see your new HTML in action!

+#### Background on __dirname
+As I'm sure you've noticed, we're providing a concatenated string as our only argument to `response.sendFile()`.
+But there's something weird about this string: it's using a random variable called `__dirname`.
+We never created it, so what is it?

+**__dirname** is a variable that Node.js makes available to our application to reference the directory on the file system that the current Javascript file live in.
+So, when we run `node index.js`, a variable is created in the background with the value of `/the/path/to/your/project/folder`.
+In my case, this happens to be `/Users/blakewilliams/development/intro-to-real-js`, but yours will most certainly be completely different.

+Using this variable, we are able to tell `sendFile()` where to look for the file I want to send as my response.
+This is very useful in larger applications especially, but for now it's just an extra tidbit of information.

 ## Adding more routes
 Coming soon...